-The government encourages you to save for your retirement by giving you tax relief on the contributions that you pay into a pension scheme.
-You receive tax relief on your contributions at the time they are deducted from your pay.
-Your tax is calculated on your pay less your pension contributions.
+The government encourages you to save for your retirement by giving you tax relief on the contributions you pay into a pension scheme.
+When you pay into the pension scheme you receive tax relief on your contributions at the time they are deducted from your pay.

-- the total amount of contributions you can make into all pension arrangements and receive tax relief, and
+- the total amount of contributions you can make into all pension arrangements and receive tax relief

 - the pension savings you can have before you become subject to a tax charge.

-There is no overall limit on the amount of contributions you can pay to all schemes.
-However, tax relief is only given on contributions up to the sum of 100% of your taxable earnings in a tax year (or £3,600 if greater).
+Although there is no overall limit on the amount of contributions you can pay to all schemes, tax relief is only given on contributions up to the sum of 100% of your taxable earnings in a tax year (or £3,600 if greater).

 Most people will be able to save as much as they wish with full tax relief as their pension savings will be less than the allowances.

 Further information can be found on the HMRC website.